fhalde/fhalde.github.io/content/posts/sizing.md

 ## Memory and topology

-Throughput floors tell us how many GPUs are needed in aggregate.
-They do not tell us whether a chosen topology can actually run the model.
+Throughput floors alone is insufficient, the topology must also fit weights and KV cache.

 Let: